 ‘Evolution as Such’

 All species are related and undergo gradual changes over time.
-The genetic variation in the population of species affect an organism’s physical characteristics.
+Darwin’s theory of evolution states that the genetic variation in the population of species affect an organism’s physical characteristics.
 There are several causes of genetic variation, such as genetic recombination and mutation.

 Genetic drift and sexual reproduction play an important role in mutation and this makes it a major source of genetic variation.
 Some of the features acquired in this process may be advantageous for an organism.
 This passes on to their offspring, making them evolve further.

 Individual organisms are different from others in their species in some ways.
 This variation makes some of them better suited to the environment.
 Individuals with traits that put them at an advantage over others have greater chances of survival and reproduction.
 They pass on these traits on to their offspring and they become common in the later populations over time.